BIGJRA/BIGJRA.github.io/rejuv.md

     -   Sludge Wave

-How did Geara level up/evolve his Pokémon in the altered dimension and get a Krookodile?
+How did Geara level up/evolve his Pokemon in the altered dimension and get a Krookodile?
 Who knows?
 Anyways, this is a tough fight for sure, especially as he uses the field well.
 His Krookodile and Persian each have boosted Grass moves, so be careful to not send in slower water